dasch-swiss/dsp-tools/README.md

   Make sure that the CLI entry point, all dependencies, and the resources are available on the end user's machine.
 - `test/unittests`: Pure unit tests of lower-level functions.
 - `test/integration`: Higher-level tests, with side effects like reading/writing operations on the file system.
+- `test/e2e`: Tests interacting with a DSP-API instance, powered by test containers.

 The following need a DSP stack running in the background.
 A DSP stack can be started with the command